Hamburger Ballett-Tage

 Two Weeks of Dance Excellence

-The Hamburg Ballet Days are the annual highlight and conclusion of the current season.
-This festival condenses the artistic diversity of the Hamburg Ballet into two weeks, offering a unique panorama of dance artistry.
+Over the course of two weeks, they concentrate the artistic breadth of Hamburg Ballet into a vibrant celebration of dance, offering a unique panorama of choreographic expression.
 The 50th edition promises special moments and artistic highlights.

 Opening with a World Premiere